Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

-Sue: What is he doing in this scene?
+Sue: What is he doing in this scene, exactly?
 What is he gawping at?

 Me: Nothing.
 He’s using his imagination.

-At Wrack’s buffet reception, the Doctor seizes an opportunity to replenish his celery supply.
+Wrack’s buffet reception allows the Doctor to replenish his celery.

 Sue: How does he make it stick to his coat like that?
-That’s what I want to know.
+That’s what I’d like to know.

-Turlough investigates Wrack’s ship.
-He comes across a room that contains an eye-shaped hole in its floor.
-Turlough moves in for a closer look.
+Turlough investigates Wrack’s ship and comes across a room that contains an eye-shaped hole in the floor.

-Turlough is locked in the room.
-He panics and turns to the Black Guardian for help.
+When Turlough is locked in the room, he panics and turns to the Black Guardian for help.

 The Black Guardian refuses to help his ex-employee.
 He prefers to gloat instead.

 Sue: That man has a horrible laugh.
-I suppose a reference is out of the question?
+(As Turlough) I suppose a reference is out of the question, then?

 Turlough freaks out.

 Sue: You couldn’t accuse the actor of not going for it.
 I really like him.
 He’s my favourite male companion since Ian.
 I hope he comes good in the end.
 I think he will.
 Do you think the Doctor knows what’s going on with Turlough?
-Do you think he’s setting Turlough a test, or do you think he’s blissfully ignorant?
+Do you think he’s setting a test for Turlough, or is he blissfully ignorant?